-Music Songwriting and Composition
+Music Songwriting and Composition Certificate of Achievement

-Maior Units: 30-37
+Major Units: 30-37

 The Music Songwriting and Composition certificate of achievement provides the student a pathway to a career in teaching music and writing and transcribing musical scores.
 The student will gain knowledge and practical and technical skills in composition, theory, musicianship, piano, and the music business.